 If everything looks correct, but it is not hitting the subsettings you expected, go to your inventory.
 Locate the computer and look at the "Groups" left-menu.
 This will show you the groups the client

 collected for you to review.
-If you still have problems getting Azure AD Connect to work as you expected, please feel free to contact us at any time using the "Contact" section in the top menu.
+If you still have problems getting Azure AD Connector to work as you expected, please feel free to contact us at any time using the "Contact" section in the top menu.